nsidc/earthaccess/CONTRIBUTING.md

 `ci/environment-dev.yaml` with the same version constraint as in `pyproject.toml`.

-## First Steps to fix an issue or bug
+## First Steps to contribute

-- Read the documentation (working on adding more)
+- Read the documentation
+- Fork this repo (see "Development environment" section above for more)
+- Install environment (see "Development environment" section above for more)
+- Run the unit tests successfully in `main` branch:
+    - `make test`

+### ...to fix an issue or bug

-- create the minimally reproducible issue
+- Create a GitHub issue with a minimally reproducible example (TODO: Link to SSCCE?)
-- try to edit the relevant code and see if it fixes it
+- Create a branch to resolve your issue
+- Run the unit tests successfully in your branch
+- Create one or more new tests to demonstrate the bug and observe them fail
-- submit the fix to the problem as a pull request
+- Update the relevant code to fix the issue
-- include an explanation of what you did and why
+- Successfully run your new unit tests

-## First steps to contribute new features
+### ...to contribute a new feature

-- Create an issue to discuss the feature's scope and its fit for this package
+- Create an issue and discuss the feature's scope and its fit for this package with the team
-- run pytest to ensure your local version of code passes all unit tests
+- Create a branch for your new feature in your fork
+- Run the unit tests successfully in your branch
-- try to edit the relevant code and implement your new feature in a backwards compatible manner
+- Write the code to implement your new feature in a backwards compatible manner
-- create new tests as you go, and run the test suite as you go
+- Create at least one test that exercises your feature and run the test suite as you go
+    - Example: _TODO: Add a good example of a small PR with a feature and a test._

+## Submitting your contribution

+- Run all unit tests successfully in your branch
+- Lint and format your code
+- Update the documentation and CHANGELOG.md
-- update the documentation as you go
+- Submit the fix to the problem as a pull request
+- Include an explanation of what you did and why in the pull request

 ### Please format and lint as you go